Abandoned carts in CartBounty

 1. How CartBounty saves abandoned carts

 One of the core CartBounty functions is to save online shopping carts.
-As soon as the user adds an item to the cart – it automatically is visible to store administrator under CartBounty abandoned carts.
+As soon as a product is added to the cart, it is visible to the store administrator in CartBounty abandoned carts.
+The cart remains anonymous until the user provides contact information from one of the following sources:

 Is it abandoned already?